mjrgh/PinscapePico/Guides/MMA8451Q-Setup.md

 the same pin layout and so won't work.

-If you're reading this material some years after I wrote, and you find that the MMA8451Q is no longer available, the next device to try is probably LIS3DH, which is (as of 2025) in production and widely available.
+If you're reading this material some years after I wrote, and you find that the MMA8451Q is no longer available, the next best device to look for is probably LIS3DH, which is (as of 2025) in production and widely available.
 See [LIS3DH Setup](LIS3DH-Setup.md).